saraozn/tp/docs/UserGuide.md

 ### 1. Menu Bar

-The Menu Bar is your command center, allowing you to exit the application and look for the link to our user guide.
+The Menu Bar allows you to exit the application and look for the link to our user guide.

 ### 2. Command Input and Output Boxes